Snow White and the Madness of Truth

-Controversy
+Reaction since the vandalism

 In early 2004 the artwork briefly came to the attention of the international media after it was vandalized on January 16 by Zvi Mazel, the Israeli ambassador to Sweden.
 Mazel disconnected the electricity powering the installation and tipped one of its lights into the water, causing a short circuit.
 When Mazel was asked to leave he refused and had to be escorted out by museum security.
-The entire event was filmed by the museum's security cameras.
+The event was filmed by the museum's security cameras.

 Mazel later gave contradicting statements about the event.
 To the Swedish media, he said it was done in the heat of the moment, but to Israeli media he said it was premeditated and that he had planned it even before he saw the artwork.
-On January 20, Feiler appeared in Nyhetsmorgon on Swedish TV4 and explained that the white boat symbolized truth; and if an individual believed that their views were the absolute embodiment of truth, the end result could well be the pool of blood depicted in the installation.

-According to Sköld-Feiler, the name Snow White was chosen simply because in her portrait, Hanadi Jaradat resembled Snow White with her black hair, pale skin and red lips.

 The installation was a part of the Making Differences exhibition at the Swedish History Museum.
-On January 18, 2004, Thomas Nordanstad, who is responsible for the exhibition, was attacked by an unidentified man who tried to push Nordanstad down a staircase.
-Nordanstad had also recently received over 400 e-mails containing various threats.
+On January 18, 2004, Thomas Nordanstad, who was responsible for the exhibition, was attacked by an unidentified man who attempted to push Nordanstad down a staircase.
+Nordanstad had received over 400 e-mails containing various threats.
 Both Kristian Berg, head of the museum, and the artists also received many threats.
 The following Sunday, a museum guard had to remove a group of people who were throwing various objects into the water.
+On January 19, a Russian-Jewish artist floated another image in the pool, that of Mijailo Mijailovic, the murderer of Swedish foreign minister Anna Lindh.
 After the attack on Nordanstad the number of visitors to the museum increased to approximately 1,400 per day, up from roughly the same number per week.

-According to Swedish Dagens Nyheter journalist Henrik Brors there may have been hidden motives behind Zvi Mazel's act.
-He speculated that it may have been done in an effort to discredit Sweden and the European Union by depicting them as antisemites, and to have the EU back down from its peace efforts in the Middle East.
-In the analysis in Dagens Nyheter Brors further speculated that Mazel may have done it to give Israel an excuse for not attending the international anti-genocide conference Stockholm International Forum that was to be held in Stockholm January 26–28.
+According to Swedish Dagens Nyheter journalist Henrik Brors, there may have been hidden motives behind Mazel's act.
+He speculated that it may have been done in an effort to discredit Sweden and the European Union by depicting them as anti-Semites, and to have the EU back down from its peace efforts in the Middle East.
+In the analysis in Dagens Nyheter, Brors further speculated that Mazel may have done it to give Israel an excuse for not attending the international anti-genocide conference Stockholm International Forum that was to be held in Stockholm January 26–28.